 At the top end of the scale, New York also hosts 17 of the world's Fortune 500 companies (see table).These multinational giants may be slightly more difficult for executive coaches to get their foot in the door, however it is far from impossible.
 Executives working at firms such as these are likely to be under tremendous pressure in many aspects of their lives and find coaching an ideal way to help deal with their multitude of responsibilities.

 We know that business is booming in the Big Apple, but what about the actual people?

 The information below from the NYC Department of City Planning and US Census Bureau indicates that New Yorkers are increasing in number, becoming more qualified, and earning higher incomes.
 More money is being invested in education at the school level to counter not only the rising demand in number of students but to ensure the continued high standard of students exiting the system and entering into higher education.

 Combining this information with statistics from Coaching: A Global Study of Success Practices, a whitepaper commissioned by the American Management Association, makes for a promising future for executive coaching in New York.
-The whitepaper, which will be available for download from Erickson soon, finds that coaching is used in 52% of North American companies and continues to gain popularity.
+The whitepaper, which is available here, finds that coaching is used in 52% of North American companies and continues to gain popularity.
 According to this information, that means almost 500,000 small to medium sized businesses utilize coaching in one form or another in New York.